tmhglnd/mercury/docs/tutorial.md

 A synthesizer is an electronic musical instrument that generates its sound through analog electrical circuits or in a digital manner through chips and computer code.
 Generating sounds in these ways is called synthesis.
 The first instrument that was defined as a synthesizer ([the Moog](https://en.wikipedia.org/wiki/Moog_synthesizer)) was introduced in 1964, but before that there were already other electrical instruments available such as the [Theremin](https://en.wikipedia.org/wiki/Theremin) (1928) and the [Hammond Organ](https://en.wikipedia.org/wiki/Hammond_organ) (1935).

 The basic building blocks needed to do synthesis are one or multiple oscillators (audio signal generators), methods to add or multiply signals and filters to remove parts of a signal.
 By combining these in different ways you can perform a wide variety of synthesis techniques, such as [additive synthesis](https://en.wikipedia.org/wiki/Additive_synthesis), [subtractive synthesis](https://en.wikipedia.org/wiki/Subtractive_synthesis), [amplitude modulation synthesis](https://en.wikipedia.org/wiki/Amplitude_modulation), [ring modulation synthesis](https://en.wikipedia.org/wiki/Ring_modulation), [frequency modulation synthesis](https://en.wikipedia.org/wiki/Frequency_modulation), [physical modelling synthesis](https://en.wikipedia.org/wiki/Physical_modelling_synthesis), [analyse synthesis](https://en.wikipedia.org/wiki/Vocoder) (or resynthesis), [wavetable synthesis](https://en.wikipedia.org/wiki/Wavetable_synthesis) and [sample-based synthesis](https://en.wikipedia.org/wiki/Sample-based_synthesis).
-And of course different techniques can also be combined to generate the desired sounds.
+On top of that different techniques can of course be combined to generate even more sounds.

 An oscillator is a signal generator that produces a periodic wave.
+This periodic wave is what drives your speaker (move it back and forth) and produces airpressure differences that you will perceive as sound.
 The four most common [waveforms](https://en.wikipedia.org/wiki/Waveform) are a sine-, sawtooth-, square- and triangle-wave.
 The name describes the shape of the wave if you would plot it in a graph of time against amplitude.
-The sinewave is a pure single tone.
+The sinewave is a pure tone consisting of a single frequency.
 The pitch (how high or low does it sound) is called the Frequency and is expressed in Hertz (Hz).
-The other waveforms have a richer sound because they consist of what are called harmonics.
+The other waveforms have a richer sound because they consist of more frequencies called harmonics.
 [Harmonics](https://en.wikipedia.org/wiki/Harmonic) can be defined as a range of stacked sinewaves of different frequencies on top of the [*fundamental* frequency](https://en.wikipedia.org/wiki/Fundamental_frequency).
-The relationship between these frequencies is different between the three waves (saw, square and triangle) and determines the *color* of the sound (also called [*timbre*](https://en.wikipedia.org/wiki/Timbre)) The timbre is that what makes an instrument sound like a flute, violin, guitar or voice, even if they play or sing the same note.
+The relationship between these frequencies is different between the three waves (saw, square and triangle) and determines the *color* of the sound (also called [*timbre*](https://en.wikipedia.org/wiki/Timbre)).
+The timbre is that what makes an instrument sound like a flute, violin, guitar or voice, even if they play or sing the same note.

 ## Play the `synth`